 A lower passage threshold for parcel taxes would significantly expand the number of districts able to muster the political support to pass them.
-In late 2012, Sacramento rumblings seemed to suggest that the debate will focus on whether to drop the passage threshold to 55%, mirroring the facilities bond threshold set by Prop.
+Repeated Sacramento rumblings seem to suggest that the debate will focus on whether to drop the passage threshold to 55%, mirroring the facilities bond threshold set by Prop.
 39.

 Here’s how it could work.
-The passage threshold for local taxation in support of schools would be lowered to 55%, matching the level set under Prop.
+The passage threshold for local taxation in support of schools would be lowered to 55%, the level set under Prop.
 39 for school facilities bonds.
 In communities with a strong tax base per student in residence, that would be the end of it – the money raised locally would stay local, period.
 In districts with a weaker tax base per student, however, the state would have an obligation to match the local taxes raised.
-The point of this match would be to equalize local funding power, enabling all communities to take local action in support of funding their schools, and for that action to be meaningful.
+The point would be to enable all communities to take local action in support of funding their schools, and for that action to be meaningful.

 Examples can help clarify the concept.
 The tax base per student in Fresno is much smaller than that in San Francisco.
 San Francisco enjoys a powerful local tax base, with high local wealth and relatively few students per taxpayer.
 Under the tandem bicycle plan, San Francisco would gain the capacity to pass local tax measures in support of education at a lower threshold, but it would receive no matching funds.
 Fresno, by contrast, has a relatively small tax base per student.
 Therefore, it would receive significant state matching funds.
 The point is to ensure that local funding capacity everywhere ends up equivalent to at least the state median.
 In the metaphor of the tandem bike, the local community would steer, and the state would help pedal.

 I’m often asked where the money to meet the state’s “tandem bike” matching fund obligations would come from.
 Here’s one possibility: Matching obligations would simply come off the top of the state’s general fund, as a payment commitment on par with bond debt, probably on a delayed basis to enable better planning.
 Then education funds would be allocated to students and their schools and districts according to the distribution rules of the Local Control Funding Formula.
 The 2008 report of the Education Excellence Committee includes an analysis of how a variable matching fund would work.
 Additional discussion can be found here.

 Note: Prior to passage of LCFF, a version of this post appeared on EdSource.org, where it received many useful comments